-Achieve "aesthetic AF" Home screen bliss with these widget-making apps
+Achieve aesthetic Home screen bliss with these widget-making apps

 Widgeridoo

-If you want to go for practical information in your widgets on iPhone, rather than just some style, then Widgeridoo could be what you need.
+If you want to go for practical information in your widgets on iPhone, iPad, and even your best Mac, rather than just some style, then Widgeridoo could be what you need.
 With Widgeridoo, you have the freedom to combine different blocks of information into a single widget where you can also choose the size of each block.
 Widgeridoo can display the following bits of data: calendar events, birthdays, text and images, dates and countdowns, Health data, websites via JSON, battery percentage, and more.
 You can also change things like colors for your blocks if you want to add some stylish flair.

 Widgeridoo is free to download, but you will need to upgrade if you want all of the features.